-• Restricted adversarial behavior: The most general type of an adversary considered in the literature is one that may corrupt parties to the protocol while the execution goes on, and do so based on partial information it has gathered so far (cf., [38]).
-A somewhat more restricted model, which seems adequate in many setting, postulates that the set of dishonest parties is fixed (arbitrarily) before the execution starts (but this set is, of course, not known to the honest parties).
+Adaptive versus non-adaptive: The most general type of an adversary considered in the literature is one that may corrupt parties to the protocol while the execution goes on, and does so based on partial information it has gathered so far (cf., [38]).
+A somewhat more restricted model, which seems adequate in many settings, postulates that the set of dishonest parties is fixed (arbitrarily) before the execution starts (but this set is, of course, not known to the honest parties).
 The latter model is called non-adaptive as opposed to the adaptive adversary discussed first.
+Although the adaptive model is stronger, the author believes that the non-adaptive model provides a reasonable level of security in many applications.

-An orthogonal parameter of restriction refers to whether a dishonest party takes active steps to disrupt the execution of the protocol (i.e., sends messages that differ from those specified by the protocol), or merely gathers information (which it may latter share with the other dishonest parties).
+Active versus passive: An orthogonal parameter of restriction refers to whether a dishonest party takes active steps to disrupt the execution of the protocol (i.e., sends messages that differ from those specified by the protocol), or merely gathers information (which it may latter share with the other dishonest parties).
 The latter adversary has been given a variety of names such as semi-honest, passive, and honest-but-curious.
 This restricted model may be justified in certain settings, and certainly provides a useful methodological locus (cf., [75, 76, 65] and Section 7.3).
 Below we refer to the adversary of the unrestricted model as to active; another commonly used name is malicious.

-- Restricted notions of security: One example is the willingness to tolerate "unfair" protocols in which the execution can be suspended (at any time) by a dishonest party, provided that it is detected doing so.
+Restricted notions of security: One important example is the willingness to tolerate "unfair" protocols in which the execution can be suspended (at any time) by a dishonest party, provided that it is detected doing so.
 We stress that in case the execution is suspended, the dishonest party does not obtain more information than it could have obtained when not suspending the execution.
-(What may happen is that the honest parties will not obtain their desired outputs, but rather will detect that the execution was suspended.) - Upper bounds on the number of dishonest parties: In some models, secure multi-party computation is possible only if a majority of the parties are honest (cf., [26, 45]).
+(What may happen is that the honest parties will not obtain their desired outputs, but rather will detect that the execution was suspended.)
+We stress that the motivation to this restricted model is the impossibility of obtaining general secure two-party computation in the unrestricted model.

+- Upper bounds on the number of dishonest parties: In some models, secure multi-party computation is possible only if a majority of the parties is honest (cf., [26, 45]).
 Sometimes even a special majority (e.g., 2/3) is required.
 General "(resilient) adversarial-structures" have been considered too (cf. [88]). - Mobile adversary: In most works, once a party is said to be dishonest it remains so throughout the execution.
 More generally, one may consider transient adversarial behavior (e.g., an adversary seizes control of some site and later withdraws from it).
-This model, introduced in [108], allows to construct protocols that remain secure even in case the adversary may seize control of all sites during the execution (but never control concurrently, say, more than 10% of the sites).
+This model, introduced in [109], allows to construct protocols that remain secure even in case the adversary may seize control of all sites during the execution (but never control concurrently, say, more than 10% of the sites).
 We comment that schemes secure in this model were later termed "proactive" (cf., [40]).